 Researching & Preparing for Careers in Finance

 Interested in learning more about some of the areas in finance mentioned above?
-According to several Vanderbilt alumni working in the industry, the following resources are some great ways to get a feel for what these areas are like and how to start preparing for those that are of interest.
+According to several Vanderbilt alumni working in the industry, the following are great resources for more detail about finance careers and how to start preparing for the fields that interest you.